 Since Thessaloniki is known for attracting large crowds, it can easily accommodate out-of-town guests for any wedding size.
 If you’re hosting your reception in a hotel, you’ll be probably offered a room block to secure space for your guests.
 If you’re choosing a different type of venue, the city offers a variety of boutique hotels, five-star hotels, or low-cost hotels and other rentals that guests can check into during their stay.

 Transportation is an oft-forgotten, but super-important wedding need.
 Think about renting a shuttle bus as an easy, fun way to get your guests to and from your wedding festivities.

 Whether your style is classic and elegant or modern and trendy, there are different options available when it comes to wedding venues in Thessaloniki.
 Some of the most popular types of venues include:

 If you are dreaming of a wedding witnessed by nothing but your friends, the stars, and all the lights of the city, then rooftop venues are the right choice for you.
 You simply can’t go past a rooftop wedding in Thessaloniki.
 Rooftops are such a glamorous, chic, memorable, and versatile backdrop for a wedding.
-A stripped-back space, you can adorn them in lanterns and string lights, or keep simple and let the view do the talking.
+A stripped-back space, you can adorn them in lanterns and string lights, or keep them simple and let the view do the talking.

 There’s nothing that screams romance quite like a lush and lovely garden wedding venue.
 Thessaloniki's garden wedding venues can infuse your day with a whimsical, fairytale-like quality that can be achieved or enhanced by personal styling.
 These outdoor wedding venues are ideal for warmer weather months, but many have indoor spaces that can work at any time of year.